jsanchez1101/project_srilanka_ed/README.md

 Built using Node.JS and Express to handle Stripe checkout, webhook verification, and idempotent payment processing.
 Backend hosted on render.
 Integrated frontend donation flows with backend APIs & implemented transparency features through structured data storage and reporting.

+## Note:
+Due to financial constraints, the website was unfortunately shut down and put out of order.